Reading: Decoding reader: 7 to 9 years old

-As readers move forward, they learn the make up of morphemes (i.e. stems, roots, prefixes and suffixes).
+As readers move forward, they learn the makeup of morphemes (i.e. stems, roots, prefixes and suffixes).
 They learn the common morphemes such as "s" and "ed" and see them as "sight chunks".
 "The faster a child can see that beheaded is be + head + ed", the faster they will become a more fluent reader.

-In the beginning of this stage a child will often be devoting so much mental capacity to the process of decoding that they will have no understanding of the words being read.
+At the beginning of this stage, a child will often be devoting so much mental capacity to the process of decoding that they will have no understanding of the words being read.
 It is nevertheless an important stage, allowing the child to achieve their ultimate goal of becoming fluent and automatic.

-It is in the decoding phase that the child will get to what the story is really about, and to learn to re-read a passage when necessary so as to truly understand it.
+It is in the decoding phase that the child will get to what the story is really about, and learn to re-read a passage when necessary to truly understand it.

 Fluent, comprehending reader: 9 to 15 years old

 The goal of this stage is to "go below the surface of the text", and in the process the reader will build their knowledge of spelling substantially.

 Teachers and parents may be tricked by fluent-sounding reading into thinking that a child understands everything that they are reading.
-As the content of what they are able to read becomes more demanding, good readers will develop knowledge of figurative language and irony which helps them to discover new meanings in the text.
+As the content of what they can read becomes more demanding, good readers will develop knowledge of figurative language and irony which helps them to discover new meanings in the text.

 Children improve their comprehension when they use a variety of tools such as connecting prior knowledge, predicting outcomes, drawing inferences, and monitoring gaps in their understanding.
 One of the most powerful moments is when fluent comprehending readers learn to enter into the lives of imagined heroes and heroines.

 When teaching comprehension, the educational psychologist, G. Michael Pressley, says a strong case can be made for instruction in decoding, vocabulary, word knowledge, active comprehension strategies, and self-monitoring.

 At the end of this stage, many processes are starting to become automatic, allowing the reader to focus on meaning.
-With the decoding process almost automatic by this point, the brain learns to integrate more metaphorical, inferential, analogical, background and experiential knowledge.
+With the decoding process almost automatic by this point, the brain learns to integrate more metaphorical, inferential, analogical, background, and experiential knowledge.
 This stage in learning to read will often last until early adulthood.

 Expert reader: 16 years and older

-At the expert stage it will usually only take a reader one-half second to read almost any word.
-The degree to which expert reading will change over the course of an adult's life depends on what they read and how much they read.
+At the expert stage, it will usually only take a reader one-half second to read almost any word.
+The degree to which expert reading will change throughout an adult's life depends on what they read and how much they read.